-Form of personification in which an inanimate object gains the ability to speak.
+Proparalepsis is a form of personification in which an inanimate object gains the ability to speak.

-Several questions spoken or written one after another.
+Quaesitio is the use of several questions spoken or written one after another.

-Explicit comparison between two things using “like” or “as”.
+Simile is the explicit comparison between two things using “like” or “as”.

-Formalized dialogue in short, alternating lines.
+Stichomythia is a formalized dialogue in short, alternating lines.

-This is a specific type of metaphor in which a part of an object or person is used for the whole, or conversely the whole for the part.
+Synecdoche is a specific type of metaphor in which a part of an object or person is used for the whole, or conversely the whole for the part.
 For example, in “Who's got the wheels to get us to the movie?”, “wheels” refers to a car.
 Conversely, in “I'm going to get the car tuned up,” “car” refers to the engine.
 This is different from metonymy, which substitutes a related attribute rather than a part of a thing or person.
 In “Uneasy lies the head that wears the crown,” “head” is a synecdoche and crown is a metonymy.

-Mixing one type of sensory input with another in an impossible way, such as speaking of how a color sounds, or how a smell looks.
+Synesthesia is the mixing of one type of sensory input with another in an impossible way, such as speaking of how a color sounds, or how a smell looks.

-List of synonyms for emphasis.
+Synomia is the listing of a series of synonyms for emphasis.

-Intentionally breaking a word into two parts for emphasis.
+Tsmesis is intentionally breaking a word into two parts for emphasis.